Lubka93/pantheon_option2/readMe.md

 I created simple API test for all main REST methods based on JSON Placeholder API documentation.
 I focused on GET/POST/PATCH/UPDATE/DELETE of the posts.
 Test are also written using JavaScript and Cypress.

+#### CI/CD pipeline
+I used Jenkins CI/CD server to run all tests in e2e folder of this cypress project.
+Jenkins is running in Docker using Jenkins image.
+Dockerfile contains additional libraries important for running Cypress in Linux enviroment.

+In Jenkins I created simple freestyle job to run tests avalaible on GitHub repository "pantheon_option2" every day between 8-9 PM.

 #### Relevant utilities which I used for creating testing enviroment: